JetBrains/intellij-sdk-docs/tutorials/custom_language_support/reference_contributor.md

 ```

 ## 10.6.
 Define a Reference Contributor
-A reference contributor allows the `simple_language_plugin` to provide references to Simple language from elements in other languages such as Java.
+A reference contributor allows the `simple_language_plugin` to provide references to Simple Language from elements in other languages such as Java.
 Create `SimpleReferenceContributor` by subclassing [`PsiReferenceContributor`](upsource:///platform/core-api/src/com/intellij/psi/PsiReferenceContributor.java).
 Contribute a reference to each usage of a property:
 ```java